The Charterhouse, Coventry

 The Coach House and Medieval Precinct Wall to the Charterhouse form a group of listed buildings.
 The Charterhouse itself is a grade I listed building, the precinct wall is grade II* listed, the coach house is grade II listed, and the whole site is a Scheduled Ancient Monument.

-The site was on the Heritage at Risk Register due to problems with the roof.
-After community action to save Coventry, the building it is now owned by the charity Historic Coventry Trust which seeks to regenerate the site, supported by grants from the National Lottery Heritage Fund and others.
+The site was placed on the English Heritage at Risk Register due to problems with the roof.
+After community action to save the Charterhouse, the building is now owned by the charity Historic Coventry Trust which seeks to regenerate the site, supported by grants from the National Lottery Heritage Fund, Historic England and the Historic Houses Foundation.